harrisondj/Magpie/answers.md

 no 					That is pretty negative. sister				She sound interesting.

-My mother has a dog but no cat: That is pretty nagative The order of the keyword in the code determines the response.
+My mother has a dog but no cat: That is pretty negative The order of the keyword in the code determines the response.

 When a keyword is in another word it responds with the response for that keyword ingnoring context.